nathanramoscfa/pyfinlab/README.md

 ## Installation Instructions

-Open Anaconda Prompt and create a new environment using the environment.yml file.
+Open Anaconda Prompt, navigate to the pyfinlab root directory, and create a new environment.

 `conda env create -f environment.yml`